home-assistant/home-assistant.io/source/_integrations/nest.markdown

   required: true
   type: string
 project_id:
-  description: Your Device Access project_id.
+  description: Your Device Access Project ID.
 This enables the SDM API.
   required: false
   type: string
-subscription_id:
+subscriber_id:
-  description: Your Pub/sub subscription_id used to receive events.
+  description: Your Pub/sub Subscription ID used to receive events.
 This is required to use the SDM API.
   type: string
   required: false
 structure: